Lifetime trusts or asset protection trusts

 On the Which?
-Money website we explain how, from 1 April 2018, you can also pass on an extra £125,000 per person tax free if what you are passing on includes your home.
+Money website we explain how the amount you can pass on tax-free includes an extra £175,000 per person (from April 2020) if your estate includes your home.

 If you live for more than seven years after creating the trust, assets would not form part of your estate.
 The HMRC website has more information about trusts and taxes.

 There are several reasons to consider a lifetime trust.
 For example:

 - to pass assets on to a minor or someone with limited mental capacity who needs the help of trustees to manage their finances

 - to ‘protect’ assets from being included in the financial assessment for care costs.

 But placing assets in a trust is unlikely to help you to avoid care home charges.
 When the local authority carries out the financial assessment for care, any assets that you have moved into a trust could be seen as deliberate deprivation of assets, meaning that their value may still be taken into account.
 This is explained further in our article gifting assets: what are the rules?

 There are several other things to take into account when considering a lifetime trust.